Disney Movies Ranked from Least to Most Childhood-Ruining

 47. Finding Dory (2016)

 Good, but not as good as its predecessor, Finding Dory tugs at your heart strings with its powerful message about family and finding your way home.
 But you know what tugs at you more?
 Thinking about how humans treat fish and other sea life.
 Shit is seriously fucked up.
 There’s actually a scene in which a whale shark bumps into the wall of her enclosure and smashes her face, which is a real thing that really happens to real sharks and really kills them.
 You ever seen Blackfish?
-Fuck, my dood.
+Fucked, my dood.
 Humans are garbage.

 46. The Princess and the Frog (2009)